Lunchroom0156/Azure-Projects/projects/01-virtual-network-security-lab/README.md

    - **Remote peering**: link name `vnet2-spoke`, allow forwarding for `vnet2`
    - **Local peering**: link name `vnet1-hub`, allow forwarding for `vnet1`

+   ## Design Decisions
+- Azure Firewall was used to centralize traffic filtering across VNets.
+- RBAC roles were assigned at the resource group level to follow least-privilege principles.
+- VMs were deployed without public IPs to reduce attack surface.